Pink, Oklahoma

 Pink is a town in Pottawatomie County, Oklahoma, United States, and is part of the Oklahoma City Metropolitan Area.
 The only town in the United States bearing this name, Pink lies within the boundaries of the Citizen Potawatomi Nation.
-The 2010 census population was 2,058, a 76.7 percent increase from the figure of 1,165 in 2000.
+The population was 2,091 at the time of the 2020 Census, which is 1.6% above the 2010 census figure of 2,058, which itself was a 76.7% increase from the figure of 1,165 in 2000.

 The town name of Pink may have been chosen because it is complementary to Brown (now part of Pink), which was located a few miles east in the same township and range.
 This would be an example of the "twin name fad" in Pottawatomie County, like the towns of Romulus and Remus.
 Oral history suggests that the town name was in honor of a local resident named Pink.

+The town was hit by a significant tornado on the night of April 19, 2023.

 History

 Prehistory

 From the information gathered during archaeological excavations along the Little River west and south of Pink, it appears that people lived in this area for many thousands of years including during the four-thousand year drought of the Altithermal which started around 8,500 years ago and turned most of Oklahoma into a vast desert.
 The Thunderbird Dam Site on Little River west of Pink appears to have been used from around 500 BC to 1000 AD.
 Hunters found the ridge above the river a good camping spot near water and plentiful game animals including deer and turkey.